TimothyRedPanda/component_library/README.md

-To work on a contribute to this project -
+To work on and contribute to this project -
       npm install typescript sass framer-motion

 To run the project -